 Life is not about being happy all the time; life is often about being able to face the boredom of a daily routine or performing tasks that we do not enjoy, while gaining pleasure out of simple little things.
 It is about taking responsibility and learning — learning to find inner peace, through acceptance and forbearance.
-Life is about understanding that the only one thing we are in control of is ourselves — our emotions, thoughts, behaviors, and reactions to what life throws at us.
+Life is about understanding that the only thing we are in control of is ourselves — our emotions, thoughts, behaviors, and reactions to what life throws at us.
 What is important is that we always have some choices.
 We can blame life and others for our miseries, feel negative, resentful, and complain, but this leads us nowhere.
 Our second option is taking responsibility and being proactive.
-To have a positive approach doesn’t mean to paint everything pink, repressing our real feelings and pretending not to care.
-Being positive is about being resilient and able to work on ourselves, so that our actions and reactions are constructive.
+To have a positive approach doesn’t mean painting everything pink, repressing your real feelings, and pretending not to care.
+Being positive is about being resilient and able to work on yourself, so that your actions and reactions are constructive.
 Success is not having what we want whenever we want it; it is understanding that sometimes what we wish for is not what we truly need and are meant to have.

 I like to look at life as a big wave.
 We cannot stop it, we cannot fight it or divert its course; we can either drown under its fury or we can ride it to the best of our abilities.
 This second option makes all the difference between giving up or surviving and truly living, and it can be very fulfilling.